JNLN01/Histogram_Trading_Analysis/README.md

 # Histogram_Trading_Analysis
-Histogram to show the distriubtion of AU and EU weekly rate of reaction
+Histogram to show the distribution of AUDUSD and EURUSD weekly rate of reaction

 Rate of Reaction of supply and demand zones for the week.
 These figures are put into two lists for two seperate histograms.